kkusterer/kkusterer/README.md

-Hi my name is kkusterer (he/him).
+Hi my name is Kaleb.
  I am interested in Hacking , Linux , and learning coding languages.
  I am currently working on code for a robot for my school.
-(Go team 9662 !!!!).
- I can code in c and in python.
-And also use html
- I can personally code the best in python.
+ I am  personally the best in python.
  I can use almost any linux distro.
  I like Manjaro and Kali the best.
  If you need to contact me plz contact me at "deletethis217@gmail.com".